 - Students must notify the Legal Externship Program and the Supervisor of any employment and legal volunteer work being done concurrently.
-The student should notify the Legal Externship Program and the Supervisor if the student changes employers or volunteers elsewhere during the externship.
-Conflict Notification Forms are generally required in these instances and are available on CORE (our experiential management software described below). - The failure of a student to disclose in writing any work, volunteer, and clinical activities is a serious violation of the Externship Student Certifications, the Student Honor Code, and the Colorado Rules of Professional Conduct.
+The student should notify the Legal Externship Program and the Supervisor if the student changes employers or volunteers elsewhere during the externship. - The failure of a student to disclose in writing any work, volunteer, and clinical activities is a serious violation of the Externship Student Certifications, the Student Honor Code, and the Colorado Rules of Professional Conduct.
 The student may be subject to discipline including expulsion from the externship with a grade of "No Pass," and other disciplinary proceedings under the honor and professional codes. - If a student receives a grade of No Pass for the fieldwork credit of an externship, the student may not be eligible for enrollment in future externships for credit.